Undergraduate Research

 SURF/SURA

-The Carnegie Mellon Undergraduate Research Office offers two programs to support undergraduate research.
+The Carnegie Mellon Office of Undergraduate Research offers two programs to support undergraduate research.
 The SURA (Summer Undergraduate Research Apprenticeship) program is primarily designed for students with no prior research experience and offers students tuition-free credit for working with a CMU faculty mentor over the summer.
 The SURF (Summer Undergraduate Research Fellowship) program is primarily designed for students with prior research experience, and it provides students a stipend for working with a CMU faculty mentor over the summer.
 Through the generosity of alumni, the Department has been able to expand the availability of SURF fellowships in mathematics.

 Summer SURF Projects: